-Where any device is attached to a shotgun which must be adjusted or removed to permit shooting doubles, it shall be the shooter's responsibility to perform such adjustment or removal.
-Failure to fire a second shot on doubles, due to such device, shall not be an allowable
+Where any device is attached to a shotgun which must be adjusted or removed to permit shooting doubles, it shall be the shooter's responsibility to perform such adjustment or re-

 Tolerances may not be exceeded on fields used for the NSSA World Skeet Shooting Championship and it is recommended that all fields used in the NSSA registered competition fall within this range of variation: Station markers fall within plus or minus six inches; station sizes plus or minus three inches; distance and boundary markers plus or minus six inches; target emergence elevation, high house, plus or minus three inches from level of Station 1, low house plus or minus three inchese from level of Station 7.
 Station levels within plus or minus nine inches of Station 8 level.
 Mandatory referee positions should be marked.